Jen Royle: Culinary career

 In January 2019, she launched a new career as a chef with the opening of a restaurant in Boston.
 In 2020 she opened TABLE Mercato, an Italian market next door to TABLE restaurant.
-And in 2021, she opened her third location, a Gelateria called TABLE Caffe.
+In 2021, she opened her third location, a Gelateria called TABLE Caffe.
+Royle is outspoken on social media and regularly engages in online altercations with customers who have issues with the restaurant or leave negative reviews.
+In February 2024, she attracted attention when she aggressively messaged a customer on his Instagram regarding a cancellation, leading to Royle and TABLE shutting down their social media accounts.

 Personal life

 She has two brothers.
 Royle's father died in 2006 due to complications of lung cancer.